Motion to Suppress in California

 No matter which side bears the burden of proof, the judge’s decision is based on the “preponderance of evidence,” which is a lower legal standard compared to “beyond a reasonable doubt.”
 The arguing party must show that the search is more like than not reasonable or unreasonable.

-Keep in mind, a defendant must prove that they had a “reasonable expectation of privacy” before filing a motion to suppress.
+Keep in mind, a defendant must prove that they had a “reasonable expectation of privacy” before filing a motion to suppress in California.
 Reasonable expectation of privacy can be found in your home, your car, or even your cellphone contents.